CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 ### Jupyter Lab
 It is a flexible, web based application which is mainly used in data science and machine learning research.
 It gives you acess to file browser (to upload, download, copy, rename, delete files), do data visualization, add data, code, texts, equations all in one place, use big data tools, share your work with others.
 It supports more than 40 programming languages and has an interactive output.

-> **Q. How does it work?**
+> ## Q. How does Jupyter work?
 >
->You write your code or plain text in rectangular “cells” and the browser then passes it to the back-end “kernel”, which runs your code and returns output.
+> > You write your code or plain text in rectangular “cells” and the browser then passes it to the back-end “kernel”, which runs your code and returns output.
+>
+{: .callout}

+> ## File extensions and content
-`Note: .ipynb file is a python notebook which stores code, text, markdown, plots, results in a specific format but .py file is a python file which only stores code and plain text (like comments etc).`
+> .ipynb file is a python notebook which stores code, text, markdown, plots, results in a specific
+> format but .py file is a python file which only stores code and plain text (like comments etc).
+>
+{: .callout}

 ## How to access and install softwares and modules on cluster?

 ### Package Managers: